-To mitigate impacts on European Sites due to the increase in population, an approach will be adopted that sets out a mechanism for the calculation of the planning contribution.
+To mitigate impacts on the SPA and SAC due to the increase in population, an SPD will set out a mechanism for the calculation of the financial contributions, by reference to development types, the level of predicted recreational impact on the SPA or SAC, and the measures upon which such contributions will be spent.

+OUTCOMES INDICATORS TARGETS

+Sites where mitigation would be required have been identified.
+Further survey work has taken place and an approach to mitigation in relation to sites used for foraging by SPA qualifying bird species has been identified.
+An SPD relating to management and mitigation measures and funding has been produced and adopted.

-OUTCOMES INDICATORS TARGETS No sites have been identified that would have direct potential adverse impacts on European Sites.
-Area of upland fringe habitat protected and created.
-A range of management and mitigation measures, and a funding mechanism, have been identified that will allow indirect impacts to be managed and mitigated.
-Area of appropriate natural greenspace protected.
-Area of appropriate natural greenspace created and maintained.
+A range of management and mitigation measures, and a funding mechanism, have been identified that will allow direct and indirect impacts to be managed and mitigated.
+Areas of alternative natural greenspace have been identified for protection.
+Additional areas of appropriate alternative natural greenspace have been identified and created.
+A site improvement plan has been produced for the South Pennine Moors SPA/SAC by Natural England.

 LEAD ROLES MAIN MECHANISMS

 Bradford Council Local Plan

 Natural England EU Habitat Regulations

-- 3.113 The detailed review of available evidence presented in the HRA Report indicates that a precautionary spatial strategy would in the first instance seek to restrict residential development within 400m of the SAC/SPA boundary in order to avoid the risk of urban edge effects.
-This is because, in most cases it will not be possible to be reasonably certain that such adverse effects could be avoided or alleviated at this distance. - 3.114 In addition to recreational pressure, urban edge moorlands are subject to a number of additional pressures from people's use and abuse of these areas of land.
+The detailed review of available evidence presented in the HRA Report indicates that the approach should in the first instance seek to restrict residential development within 400m of the SAC/SPA boundary in order to avoid the risk of urban edge effects, as set out in Zone A. This is because, in most cases it will not be possible to be reasonably certain that such adverse effects could be avoided or alleviated at this distance.

+In addition to recreational pressure, urban edge moorlands are subject to a number of additional pressures from people's use and abuse of these areas of land.
 Urban edge effects are the collective term used to refer to these pressures.
-They include: fly tipping, dumping of garden waste and resultant introduction of invasive/ alien plants; traffic causing air pollution and rat running along minor roads and tracks, off-road vehicles leading to track erosion, disturbance to (conservation) grazing livestock, increased incidence of wildfire and predation from domestic pets and urban scavengers. - 3.115 In relation to Zone Bi, the review of the literature relating to the behaviour of SPA/ typical bird species, presented in the HRA Report, suggests that many species travel as far as 2.5km from the SPA boundary to forage (and in some cases further).
-The area up to 2.5km from the SPA boundary is referred to as the supporting habitat management zone in the HRA Report.
-Within this zone, the Report recommends that new development must avoid direct (eg land take) and indirect (eg increased disturbance) impacts on supporting habitats.
-This has led to a re-assessment of the distribution of development within this zone in order to avoid potential adverse impacts, particularly direct land-take.
-It does not rule out future development, provided an adequate programme of management and mitigation measures have been identified and mechanisms set out to achieve implementation of these.
-Based on review of the literature, the Report recommendations and early analysis of bird and habitat survey data, a precautionary approach to carrying capacity is necessary within this zone. - 3.116 Early analysis of bird and habitat data has led to the identification of broad areas where development should be avoided.
-In circumstances where a need for local green belt releases has been identified and where a proportion of land adjoining the settlement lies within the 2.5km zone, the HRA Report recommends that areas of land will need to be identified that feature neither high numbers of birds nor good quality habitats.
-Consideration will be given to the benefits of identifying compensatory areas of land and further work will seek to ensure that areas regularly used by the birds can be protected from development and its associated impacts. - 3.117 A more precautionary approach is therefore required to the identification of potential Greenfield sites for development within Zone Bi, until we reach the position of having a high degree of confidence that appropriate avoidance and mitigation measures can allow development to take place, in response to identified need and in appropriate locations. - 3.118 In relation to Zone Bii (the zone between 2.5km and up to 7km of the designated site boundary), while appropriate assessment will still identify a significant adverse effect in combination with other proposals, avoidance or mitigation measures can allow land to be identified for development in the Local Plan and proposals to be approved.
-Recreational impacts are likely to be the major pressure generated by development within this zone.
+They include: fly tipping, dumping of garden waste and resultant introduction of invasive/ alien plants; traffic causing air pollution and rat running along minor roads and tracks, off-road vehicles leading to track erosion, disturbance to (conservation) grazing livestock, increased incidence of wildfire and predation from domestic pets and urban scavengers.

+- In relation to Zone B, the review of the literature relating to the behaviour of SPA qualifying bird species and survey data presented in the HRA Report, indicates that a number of species travel as far as 2.5km from the SPA boundary to forage (and in some cases further).
+The area up to 2.5km from the SPA boundary is referred to as the Supporting Habitat Management Zone in the HRA Report. - Within Zone B, consideration needs to be given to whether land being proposed for development affects the foraging habitat of qualifying bird species, which may involve the collection and assessment of additional data.
+Further work will seek to ensure that important areas regularly used by these birds can be appropriately protected from development and its associated impacts.
+Taking forward an approach to identify and deliver mitigation measures, where required within this zone, will form an important element in future planning.

+Lapwing

+Increased emissions to air were identified as an impact pathway in the HRA Report.
+However, linking pollution loads to Core Strategy proposals is not straightforward and at present proposals are not sufficiently specific and data is not available to fully assess the nature of impacts.
+The HRA Report therefore recommended that more detailed testing and traffic modelling should be undertaken to inform work on the Allocations DPD.